MPAS-Dev/MPAS-Tools/conda_package/docs/ocean/coastal_tools.rst

 :ref:`coastal_tools_extract` requires a set of bounding regions to be defined.
 These regions are made up of a list of quadrilaterals to ``include`` and another list to ``exclude``.
-The quadrilaterals are either bounding rectangles (min lon, max lon, min lat, max lat) or lists of 4 (lon, lat) points.
+The quadrilaterals are either bounding rectangles (min lon, max lon, min lat, max lat) or lists of 4 (lon, lat) points numbered counter clockwise.

+``include`` boxes specify areas where coastline contours will be extracted from the underlying bathymetry dataset. ``exclude`` boxes can be used to select regions within ``include`` regions where coastline extraction should not be done.
+For example, a large include box covering the U.S. East Coast may contain small islands in the Atlantic, which may need to be ignored when placing coastal refinement.
+In this case, ``exclude`` boxes can be specified to eliminate the small coastlines.

 An example of such a region is: